How to tackle the elephant in the room…theft.

 Theft, in all its forms, is on the rise

 Whether its shoplifting, employee theft, cyber theft or organized retail crime, all theft is on the rise.
-In fact, more than 13 billion dollars worth of merchandise is stolen each year.
+In fact, nearly $50 billion in retail crime happens each year.
 According to the National Retail Federation (NRF), 1 out of 11 Americans shoplift.
-Habitual shoplifters steal an average of 1.6 times per week and are only caught an average of 1 out of every 48 times they steal.
+Habitual shoplifters say they are “caught, on average, just once every 49 times they steal.”
+Criminal justice professionals say shoplifting is merely a gateway to more violent crime.
 It is an epidemic and as a shop owner, you need to tackle it head on.

 How to prevent shoplifting